aetperf/aetperf.github.io/_posts/2019-08-08-Some-cool-open-source-Python-packages-for-Machine-Learning-Ep-2.md

 ## Model analysis

-* [Skater](https://github.com/oracle/Skater) - a unified framework to enable Model Interpretation for all forms of model
+* [Skater](https://github.com/oracle/Skater) - a unified framework to enable Model Interpretation for all forms of model.

 ## Workflow management